cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 1. Builds are faster
 2. Pushes to the registry are faster
 3. Deployment on Cloud Run takes only a couple of seconds

+# Wed 29 May 2024

+Entity id handling in airtable replication is based on composite keys, in terms of source records (breezbook) and destination airtable records, even though airtable record ids are single values.
+This is just the more generic approach to replication